tensorflow/mlir-hlo/stablehlo/docs/generated/stablehlo_passes.md

 ```
 -target : The target version.
 Must be a version of the form #.#.#.
 ```
+### `-stablehlo-convert-to-signless`

+_Pass to transform the IR to be on signless integers._

 ### `-stablehlo-legalize-composite-to-call`

-_Replaces composite ops with a call to their decomposition_
+_Replaces composite ops with a call to their decomposition._

 Replaces composite ops with a call to their decomposition, e.g. the below: